indust-software/ubuntu-dev-setup/README.md

 wget https://github.com/indust-software/ubuntu-dev-setup/archive/master.zip && unzip master.zip && cd ./ubuntu-dev-setup-master && chmod +x ./install.sh && ./install.sh
 ```

 **And that's it !** You should see a welcome screen.
 In further steps, select the items you want to install and configure.
 After saving all the necessary information, the script will carry out installation and configuration of your system.
-This process can take tens of minutes (depending on the options you chose) so it's best go get a cup of coffee and relax ... :)
+This process can take tens of minutes (depending on the options you chose) so...

 ![Keep calm and drink coffee](https://s-media-cache-ak0.pinimg.com/236x/32/82/df/3282df596720e1489e6d0399d69123ea.jpg)